Belief Bias Identification: Baseline and Complete model regressions

 \subsection{The effect of each individual bias}

-In order to facilitate the comprehension and enhance the comparability of biases in Table \ref{tab:summary biases} for the individual analysis, I construct a measure that is informative of the relative importance of each bias.
+A bias may be frequently detected across subjects and yet have only a modest quantitative effect on inference when it appears.
+Conversely, a less prevalent bias may generate large distortions in posterior beliefs.
+For this reason, beyond classifying which biases are present, I also construct a measure of the relative importance of each bias in driving deviations from the Bayesian benchmark.
 This measure identifies the specific effect of each bias in the relative changes of mean and variance for each subject.
-In order to achieve this, I analyze the distortions to the Bayesian expected value and Bayesian variance caused by exhibiting a particular kind of bias.
-The idea is to compare these Bayesian values with a bias-specific measure of how the expected value and variance would look like if the subject exhibited only the specific bias we are interested in.
-I call these measures \textit{Bias-specific expected value} and \textit{Bias-specific variance.} The Bayesian expected value and variance of the posterior beta distribution are given by:
+In order to achieve this, I compare the Bayesian expected value and Bayesian variance to bias-specific counterfactual moments that isolate the effect of one particular bias.
+I refer to these objects as \textit{Bias-specific expected value} and \textit{Bias-specific variance}.
+The Bayesian expected value and variance of the posterior beta distribution are given by: